wakgill/deryk/index.md

 ## Contact

-You can email me at <code>deryk@makgill.ch</code>. and I will try to respond within one week.
-Please don't send me messages on [Twitter](https://twitter.com/wakgill) or Telegram unless we've previously used those places to talk.
+You can email me at <code>wakgill@protonmail.ch</code>. and I will try to respond within one week.
+Please don't send me messages on [Twitter](https://twitter.com/wakgill), Signal, Telegram, etc. unless we've previously used those places to talk.
+I'm also on Reddit [u/wakgill](https://www.reddit.com/user/wakgill) and participate in various online mailing lists.